 National Grid stated that it has proposed to apply multipliers of one (1.0) for all capacity products on the basis that it had not identified a need to incentivise procurement of one capacity product over another and therefore this aspect of the pricing methodology would not influence Users’ capacity procurement strategy.
 The Workgroup supported the proposed multipliers and noted that they were within the range permitted by Regulation 2017/460 Article 13(1).

 [Earlier versions of the Proposal advocated that the post-year 1 multiplier values were directly subject to, and therefore potentially revised, as a consequence an annual consultation process managed by National Grid.
 As a consequence of concerns expressed by some members of the Workgroup, National Grid revised its Proposal such that the Multiplier value of 1.0 is enduring to the extent that it may be subject to subsequent Modification made pursuant to the UNC Modification Rules.
-Workgroup members support the revised (latter) approach.]
+Workgroup participants support the revised (latter) approach.]

 4.4 Interruptible Discount